department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/research/user-research/FL-Search-march2020/session-notes/P4-facility-locator-search-March52020-12PM.md

 **Participant:** I would just click urgent care *(second menu input)*, and then search.

-**Can you talk to me about these listings and how far you'd be willing to go to get urgent care?**
+**Moderator: Can you talk to me about these listings and how far you'd be willing to go to get urgent care?**

 I wouldn't go further than the Manhattan VA medical center.
 Honestly, even that is probably a stretch.
 I'd only go there because it's in Manhattan and I can get there easily.

 It's not so much a matter of distance as much as being easy to get there.
 Honestly, if it's accessible via public transit in a reasonable time Frame, 45 min-ish or a cheap, cost effective cab ride.

-**How many results would you expect to see here for urgent care?**
+**Moderator: How many results would you expect to see here for urgent care?**

 Probably not that many.
-I didn't really even though the VA did urgent care stuff.
+I didn't really even think the VA did urgent care stuff.
 I would've just assumed to seek a medical center as the only option.
 Which is what I see here.

-**Scroll back to the drop downs.
+**Moderator: Scroll back to the drop downs.
 Under urgent care I noticed you didn't select the service type.
 Why?**

 I saw that it automatically switched.

-I don't have a sense of trust with the VA and going somewhere else and having it be seamless and easy to do.
-I'd of course be attracted to the idea of going to something closer than the medical center but I'd be worried that there'd be an issue with getting the VA to pay for it, so I would default to going to the medical center to be sure there wouldn't be any problems.
+I don't have a sense of trust with the VA and going somewhere else, and having it be seamless and easy to do.
+I'd of course be attracted to the idea of going to something closer than the medical center, but I'd be worried that there'd be an issue with getting the VA to pay for it, so I would default to going to the medical center to be sure there wouldn't be any problems.

-**Select benefits dropdown.
+**Moderator: Select benefits dropdown.
 I know you mentioned health being it's own kind of benefit vs others.
-If you selected that what would you expect to see?  **Would expect less search results, like 1-2, because these types of benefits can be done out of a smaller office that's more centralized, it doesn't require a large footprint, and I wold think there's less demand than the basic healthcare stuff.
+If you selected that what would you expect to see?  **Would expect less search results, like 1-2, because these types of benefits can be done out of a smaller office that's more centralized, it doesn't require a large footprint, and I would think there's less demand for those than the basic healthcare stuff.

-**How many miles out is too far or the furthest you'd be willing to go, from your current location?**
+**Moderator: How many miles out is too far or the furthest you'd be willing to go, from your current location?**

 I wouldn't go off the island of Manhattan if I could avoid it.
-Max of maybe 2-3 miles north south, and maybe 1 east west.
+Max of maybe 2-3 miles north south, and maybe 1 mile east west.

-**Click on map tab.
+**Moderator: Click on map tab.
 Would you ever use the map in any instance using the locator?**

 Yes

-**how many** {missed exact question}
+**Moderator: how many** {missed exact question}

 Expectations?
 I don't know.
 Honestly I have no idea.
 Whenever you use a map function on any website, you get a range of initial  settings as far as scope.
 Some zoom in on a location right away and others are very broad and you have to zoom in.
+I don't have an expectation.

+ I'm surprised when I did this one that its focused on Manhattan and it's showing me Manhattan.

+**Moderator: why are you surprised?**

-I don't have an expectation I'm surprised when I did this one that its focused on Manhattan and it's showing me Manhattan.
-Surprised because it's exactly what I'd want to see and I don't have to zoom in or out.
+Surprised because it's exactly what I'd want to see, and I don't have to zoom in or out.

 This is exactly what I prefer.
-But if not this, I prefer it shows me my location *and* my nearest location so at the very least I can see how close the nearest location is.
+But if not this, I prefer it shows me my location *and* my nearest location. [in the same view] so at the very least, I can see how close the nearest location is.

 ## Follow up

 **Moderator: How many results do you want to see after you search?**

-**Participant:** Notes here
+*notetaker did not hear this question asked in this way, I think it's answered above*

 **Moderator: Do you use any sort of map applications?
 If so, which one(s)?**